pragmaticivan/nestjs-otel/README.md

     apiMetrics: {
       enable: true, // Includes api metrics
-      timeBuckets: [], // You can change the default time buckets },
+      timeBuckets: [], // You can change the default time buckets
+      defaultLabels: { // You can set default labels for api metrics
+        custom: 'label'
+      }
+    },
   },
 });